JDevAman/CP_Problem-Repo/README.md

 # GOAL

-- I am currently on my goal to reach pupil by the end of this year.
+- I am currently on my goal to reach pupil by the march 2025.
 - I also would love to explore LLMs, Augmented Reality next year.